StackTipsLab/request-a-tutorial/README.md

 # Request a Tutorial

 Are you yearning to learn a specific concept or technique?
-Or just what to share your ideas about interesting content you would like to see on [stacktips.com](https://stacktips.com) website?
-Create a GitHub issue in this repository and we will ask one of the expert to look into your request.
+Or just what to share your ideas about an interesting content you would like to see on [stacktips.com](https://stacktips.com) website?

+Open an issue in this repository and one of our editorial staff will look into your request.

 ### How to request?
 * Visit [here](https://github.com/stacktipslab/request-a-tutorial/issues/new) to create new issue.